UPDATED May 19, 2020 with new IRS Guidance on HDHPs and COVID-19 testing.

 States and federal lawmakers have recently passed laws aimed at eliminating cost barriers for coronavirus (COVID-19) testing:

 - Congress has passed a law that would require all private insurers and government-run health care plans to provide COVID-19 testing without out-of-pocket costs.
 For uninsured individuals, the law would provide a reimbursement for costs associated with laboratory testing and allow States to extend Medicaid eligibility to these individuals for COVID-19 testing purposes.

-- California, Washington state, and New York insurance regulators have ordered insurers to take actions related to COVID-19, including waiving out-of-pocket costs for covered individuals seeking testing and screening.
+- California, Washington state, and New York (and other states’) insurance regulators have ordered insurers to take actions related to COVID-19, including waiving out-of-pocket costs for covered individuals seeking testing and screening.

 - The IRS has released guidance that allows high deductible health care plans (HDHPs) to provide COVID-19 testing and the associated health care visit without any deductible.

 The state orders, the recently passed federal bill, and IRS guidance are discussed in more detail below.

 Federal Legislation on the Waiver of Out-of-Pocket Costs